WangHaiYang874/ABC22/questions.md

 - [ ] ode formulation for simulations with large copy number, need to figure out perhaps by solving the PDE with a Runge-Kutta or backward-euler etc.
 - [ ] test the idea that I have today for direct sampling/fitting.
 This should work for a general SDE model.
 The idea is to discretize a SDE, generate Brownian motions on the discretization points.
 Plug the Brownian motions on these points.
 Now I have eliminated the stochasicty of the equation.
 I can just solve for the parameters of the equation. see [here](#parameter-inference-for-sde).
+- [ ] have a better implementation of the coupling for both gilespie and tau-leaping.
+I now have a rough working mvp.
+It can be better if I have the time.
+- [ ] have a better `get_observation` method in `models.py`.
+By now it is still somewhat imcomplete.

 # done
+- [x] observation: transform a time series of observations into observation at fixed time plus a noise.
+- [x] ❌ coupling prove on the CLT. failed attempt.
+- [x] implementing the multi-level tau-leaping simulations, ABC framework for doing inference. see the notebook `tau leaping couple.ipynb`.
 - [x] think about non-ABC way of doing the estimation. see note 7-18
 - [x] understand coupling by reading the "Complexity ..." or Giles papers.
    - [x] mfml w 21 46 48 50